GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Installation using different load balancers

-The below labels are used throughout these docs to indicate certain commands that only apply to a specific type of load balancer. **If no tag is specified, the command is applicable for all load balancers.**
+This documentation includes instructions for using the following types of Load Balancers:

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB--green.svg)

 - Application Load Balancer (Beta) - ![CDNJS](https://img.shields.io/badge/ALB--red.svg) ** Coming soon

 - Network Load Balancer (Alpha)- ![CDNJS](https://img.shields.io/badge/NLB--orange.svg)

+The labels displayed above are used throughout the docs to indicate certain commands that only apply to a specific type of load balancer. **If no tag is specified, the command is applicable for all load balancers.**

 > **_NOTE:_** These are example deployments.
 We highly recommend using your own custom DNS entries.
 This is especially important with an ALB or NLB load balancer.